Engagement + Couples’ Shoots

 Engagement and couples’ shoots are an incredible way to document your chemistry and connection.
 My aim is to highlight this in a way that feels true to you, and utilizes the very best elements of NYC.

-Expect a good mix of candid and posed shots.
-I’ll often guide you with fun prompts to bring out those smiles, but I’m just as willing to step back and let genuine interactions unfold organically.
+Whether candid or posed shots (I’ll take your lead on what you’d like to prioritize), I’ll often guide you with fun prompts to bring out those smiles, but I’m just as willing to step back and let genuine interactions unfold organically.

 Ultimately, I’m very go-with-flow, and I want to ensure the experience feels equal parts easy, enjoyable, and authentic.